ziadoz/assertable-html/README.md

 ### Laravel Installation

-If you're using Laravel, Assertable HTML will be automatically discovered.
-You can still register it manually if needed:
+If you're using Laravel, Assertable HTML will be automatically discovered, however you can register it manually if needed:

 ```php
 <?php